raphael-blanchard/website-dev/iccv23_challenge_Mul.md

 It is a text file containing the translation and orientation of the IMU in a fixed coordinate frame.
 The estimated trajectory file should satisfy the following requirements.
 - Each line in the text file contains a single pose.
-- The number of lines/poses must be the same as the number of image frames in that trajectory. **(TODO: do we need this assumption? @wenshan)**
+- The number of lines/poses must be the same as the number of image frames in that trajectory.
 - The format of each line is 'tx ty tz qx qy qz qw'.
 - tx ty tz (3 floats) give the position of IMU sensor to the world origin in the world frame.
 - qx qy qz qw (4 floats) give the orientation of IMU in the form of a unit quaternion with respect to the world frame.